-Extensive coverage was sought for the 34th Annual Caribbean Conference of Accountants that was staged in Belize in June 2016.
-A news release on the media launch of the conference that was held in February 2016 in Belize, was circulated to regional institutes for promotion in their respective newsletters and for dissemination to their members.
-The support of member bodies was also sought to disseminate the media release to the print media in their jurisdictions.
-The release was also shared with IFAC and was published in the IFAC Digest -- February 29, 2016 online issue.
+The Accountant, and also carried in the IFAC Extensive coverage was sought for the 34th Annual Caribbean Conference of Accountants Digest -August 2016 online issue. that was staged in Belize in June 2016.
+A news release on the media launch of the conference - An ICAC Advertisement congratulating that was held in February 2016 in Belize, was Barbados on the occasion of its 50th Anniversary circulated to regional institutes for promotion in of Independence on November 30, 2016. their respective newsletters and for dissemination These media articles were also publicised via the to their members.
+The support of member bodies was also sought to disseminate the media release ICAC's Facebook and website.

-The annual conference was widely covered by the local media in Belize and by the UK online publication, The Accountant, which was represented by Editor, Carlos Tornero at the ICAC/IFAC PAO Capacity Building Workshop and the Annual Conference held in June in Belize.
+by the local media in Belize and by the UK online publication, The Accountant, which was